Spelunker (video game)

-Originally released by MicroGraphic Image for the Atari 8-bit family in 1983, the game was later ported to the Commodore 64 and re-released by Broderbund in 1984, with European publishing rights licensed to Ariolasoft.
-It was released on arcade in 1985, on the Nintendo Entertainment System on December 6, 1985 in Japan and September 1987 in North America, and on the MSX in 1986.
-A sequel was released in arcades in 1986 called Spelunker II: 23 no Kagi, and a different sequel for the NES on September 18, 1987 called Spelunker II: Yūsha e no Chōsen, both by Irem and in Japan only.
+Spelunker was ported to the Commodore 64, then re-released by Broderbund in 1984, with European publishing rights licensed to Ariolasoft.
+It was released as an arcade video game in 1985, on the Nintendo Entertainment System on December 7, 1985 in Japan and September 1987 in North America, and MSX in 1986.
+An arcade sequel was released in 1986 as Spelunker II: 23 no Kagi, and a different sequel for the NES on September 18, 1987 called Spelunker II: Yūja e no Chōsen, both by Irem and in Japan only.

 Gameplay

 The player must walk and jump through increasingly challenging parts of the cave, all while working with a finite supply of fresh air, which can be replenished at various points.

 The cave's hazards include bats, which drop deadly guano on the player; and a ghost haunting the cave, randomly appearing to take the player to the shadow world.
-The player character can send a blast of air to push the ghost away.
-However, this renders the player's character immobile for a few seconds, thus vulnerable to other dangers and further depleting their air supply.
+The player character can send a blast of air to push the ghost away, but this renders the player's character immobile for a few seconds, thus vulnerable to other dangers and further depleting their air supply.
 Objects to collect include sticks of dynamite, flares, and keys.
 Precise positioning and jumping are key factors in successfully completing the game.

 The cave is divided into six levels.
 Although the levels connect seamlessly to each other, forming one large map, the game clearly signals a level change at certain points by showing the name of the next level and giving the player a bonus, consisting of an extra life and a varying number of points.
 Once a player completed all six levels, a new cave will be started with the same layout but with increasing difficulty.
 There are six caves total.
 While using the same game and scenery elements, the NES and MSX levels (which are shared with the Wii and 3DS versions) are far smaller than the Atari/C64 levels.
-The Arcade version uses additional game elements (such as shooting and scuba diving) and has an original level design.
-The same is true for Spelunker HD.
+The Arcade version uses additional game elements (such as shooting and scuba diving) and has an original level design, and the same is true for Spelunker HD.

 The splash screen of the original Atari version features an excerpt of Modest Mussorgsky's Pictures at an Exhibition as title music.
 All other versions of the game, including the Atari re-release feature a different title theme.
 The NES and MSX versions have additional music during gameplay.